 - It can also grow your credit union’s membership base, boost your ability to attract new members, improve brand reputation and even create employee job satisfaction.

 Ultimately, credit unions can’t afford to ignore financial literacy.
 Financial education isn’t just a responsibility—it’s an opportunity!
-It’s a crucial part of the value proposition you offer to your members, and it will strengthen your credit union in the long run.
+It’s a crucial part of the value proposition you offer your members, strengthening your credit union in the long run.